-Twitter mobile app and website suffers worldwide outage
+Twitter mobile app and website suffers hour-long worldwide outage

-Social media giant Twitter is suffering from an apparent worldwide outage this morning, with users unable to access the platform on both the website and mobile.
+Social media giant Twitter suffered an hour-long worldwide outage this morning, with users unable to access the platform on both the website and mobile.

 In a statement, a Twitter spokesperson said: "We are currently investigating issues people are having accessing Twitter."

-When visiting the website, an error message pops us saying: "Something is technically wrong.
+When visiting the website, an error message popped up and said: "Something is technically wrong.
 Thanks for noticing—we're going to fix it up and have things back to normal soon."

-An error message on the app says: "Tweets aren't loading right now."
+An error message on the app also said: "Tweets aren't loading right now."

-According to website DownDetector.com, Twitter began experiencing issues around 6.46am this morning.
+The Twitter outage comes on the heels of a string of technical problems on Instagram and Facebook.

+On July 3, a technical glitch prevented Instagram users worldwide — as well as Facebook and WhatsApp users — from sharing or accessing photos and videos for much of the day.